RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_neurips_workshop_unified_theory_assumptions/main.md

 🔎🧠Testing Assumptions Underlying a Unified Theory for the Origin of Grid Cells🔎🧠

-w @KhonaMikail @sanmikoyejo @FieteGroup Adrian Bertagnoli
+w @KhonaMikail @FieteGroup @sanmikoyejo & Adrian Bertagnoli

 Appearing @neur_reps @unireps @AI_for_Science

 🧵👇

-1/N

 ![](img_0.png)

 1/8

-Grid cells are a Nobel-prize winning 🏆🏆🏆 neural representation found in the mammalian brain 🧠, that play a fundamental role in spatial navigation 🚶 🛣️
+Grid cells are a Nobel-prize winning 🏆🏆🏆 neural representation found in the mammalian brain 🧠, that play a fundamental role in spatial navigation 🚶 🛣️ 🧭

 Where do these representations come from ⁉️ 🔎

 ![](img_1.png)